Ficool

 He just tried to lunge at him.

 Since the fire.
 Since the smoke.
-Since the mud.
+Past the mud.
+Then Jim died too.

 "Tim, I need you to be honest with me—"

 "I said he's fine!"
-Tim's voice cracks.
+His voice cracks.
 "Just leave him alone.
 Leave us alone."

 I sigh a sigh of resigned air.